Destination Palo Alto

 262 - 626

-I turned to ChatGPT and entered the following prompt: ”Help me plan a trip from Northern VA to Palo Alto, CA. I only want to drive for a maximum of 8-9 hours a day, and I want to stop in places where there is something to do.”
+“Help me plan a trip from Northern Virginia to Palo Alto, CA. I only want to drive a maximum of 8–9 hours per day, and I want to stop in places where there is something to do.”